judith-tonhauser/projective-probability-ARCHIVED/plan.md

 4. Olivia slept until noon today (Olivia has two small children / Olivia is a bar tender)
 5. Sophia got a tattoo (Sophia is a high end fashion model / Sophia is a hipster)
 6. Mia drank 2 cocktails last night (Mia is a nun / Mia is a college student)
-7. Isabella ate a steak (Isabella is a vegetarian / Isabella is from Argentina)
+7. Isabella ate a steak on Sunday (Isabella is a vegetarian / Isabella is from Argentina)
 8. Emily bought a car yesterday (Emily never has any money / Emily has been saving for a year)
 9. Grace visited her sister (Grace hates her sister / Grace loves her sister)
 10. Zoe calculated the tip (Zoe is 5 years old / Zoe is a math major)